 Specify the measured capacitor voltage by typing

-[time, data] in the edit field.
+[time data] in the edit field.
 This uses the MATLAB variables

 data loaded from file earlier to specify the measured capacitor voltage.
 Measured data is specified as a matrix where the 1st column is time and subsequent columns signal data.

 A tool for importing column data from a file opens.
-The 1st column selected for import is used to specify the signal time, subsequent columns selected for import are used to specify the signal data.
+The first column selected for import is used to specify the signal time, subsequent columns selected for import are used to specify the signal data.
 Select the

-data columns and click Import
+data columns and click Import Selection.

 In the experiment editor click Plot & Simulate to plot the measured experiment data and the simulated model response.

 The experiment plot shows that the simulated data does not match the measured data.
 The plot also shows that the model initial state is not correct and needs to be estimated (the measured and simulated voltages at time 0 are significantly different).
-From the experiment editor click Select Initial States to open a dialog to select model initial states; select the
+From the experiment editor, click Select Initial States to open a dialog to select model initial states; select the

 sdoRCCircuit.C1.vc state and click Ok to add the state to the experiment.